obscureorganization/obscure-scripts/README.md

 Acknowledgements
 ----------------
 Thanks to Scott Hanselman for the [suggestion and instructions on switching the git default branch from master to main](https://www.hanselman.com/blog/EasilyRenameYourGitDefaultBranchFromMasterToMain.aspx).
-This repository transitioned to using `main` as its branch on 20
+This repository transitioned to using `main` as its default branch on 2020-06-14.
-20-06-14.

 Legal
 -----